elib/tracery/readme.md

 Each top-level key-value pair in the raw JSON object creates a **symbol**.
 The symbol's *key* is set from the key, and the *value* determines the **ruleset**.

 ### Modifier
 A function that takes a string (and optionally parameters) and returns a string.
-A set of these is included in mods-eng-basic.js.
+A set of these is included in `mods-eng-basic.rb`.
 Modifiers are applied, in order, after a tag is fully expanded.

 To apply a modifier, add its name after a period, after the tag's main symbol:
 	#animal.capitalize#